-- The replacement controller part number matches the part number of the controller to be replaced.
-To provide full functionality, the two controllers should have the same cache memory capacity and FRU part number.
-Inserting a non-compatible controller causes the controller to be placed in a lockout state by the other controller in the DS4700 chassis. - Both power supply-fan units must be connected and powered on with no Needs Attention LEDs lit.
-Ensure that the Power LEDs on each of the power supply-fan units are lit.
-If either of the power supply-fan units is not optimal, it is recommended that you replace that component before you proceed with the controller replacement procedure. - · If you are replacing an optimal controller, first make sure that the other controller is optimal and that the fibre channel path from the hosts to the other controller is also optimal.
+- Both power supply and fan units must be connected and powered on with no Needs Attention LEDs lit.
+Ensure that the Power LEDs on each of the power supply and fan units are lit.
+If either of the power supply and fan units is not optimal, it is recommended that you replace that component before you proceed with the controller replacement procedure. - · If you are replacing an optimal controller, first make sure that the other controller is optimal and that the fibre channel path from the hosts to the other controller is also optimal.

-Use the following procedure to replace a controller in an DS4700 Storage Subsystem.
+Use the following procedure to replace a controller in an DS4200 Express Storage Subsystem.